 Node.js example

-You can use this Node.js code and enter your own details to run the smtp relay.
+Use this Node.js code and enter your own details to run the SMTP relay.

 Install nodemailer in your Node project